-While Tanzania is a highly popular tourist destination, there is still an exciting array of diverse and pure areas to gently explore, at nature's own pace.
+While Tanzania is a highly popular tourist destination, there is still an exciting array of remote diverse, exciting and pure areas to gently explore, at nature's own pace.

-Southern Tanzania has a lot less camps and lodges than in the north, making it much wilder and more adventurous to navigate.
+Southern Tanzania has a lot less camps and lodges than much of the north, making it much wilder and more adventurous to navigate.

 We are proud to be part of 3 exceptional areas that give you the luxury of indulging in the exquisite charm of Tanzania while avoiding the crowds.
 Lose yourself to feeling the bespoke exclusivity that we are known for providing.

 Eastern savanna settings in Tanzania's newest national park: Nyerere, at the northern end of the huge Selous Game reserve.
 The new park is a designated photographer's area, divided from the rest of the reserve by the mighty Rufiji River.